hupeyy/Minesweeper/README.md

 # Minesweeper
-Hello this is Minesweeper created using C++ and SFML.
+Hello, this is Minesweeper created using C++ and SFML.
 Enjoy :)